SANCTUARY Series Trailer

 Unity: Lampstand

-Many ancient name people after characteristics of who they are or will become.
+Many ancient people name their children after characteristics of who they are or will become.
 It’s the same with the ancient People who wrote the Bible.
 They understood the hayupa of a name because this teaching was given to them by Creator God.

 The Bible has some important things to say about names, especially the name of God.
 We hear in Exodus 34: 5-7 that God proclaims His name to be His character, which is described as “merciful, gracious, patient, abounding in goodness and truth, merciful, forgiving, and just.”